Vegetarian Diet for Children: A Year-by-Year Breakdown

 This element is of vital importance because it’s the ‘building material’ the body uses to grow.
 Without animal-based proteins, you will need to rely on a mix of grains, legumes, fruits, and vegetables to provide this essential nutrient.
 The upside of vegetarianism in this particular case is that plant-based proteins are easier for the body to process.

 Yes, children need healthy fats, and they require more of them than adults do as these elements play an important role in the body’s development.
 One of the best things about a vegetarian diet for kids is that plant fats are the healthiest kind there is.
-Including avocados, nut butters, and soybeans into your child’s meals will provide them with enough fats to help them grow into a healthy person.
+Including avocados, nut butter, and soybeans into your child’s meals will provide them with enough fats to help them grow into a healthy person.

 - Vitamin B12.